• Optics

 Lens mount, flange focal length and back focal length

 Machine vision cameras mainly use the C-mount connection to mount the lenses.
 In case of the very compact "sugar cube" cameras, you can also find CS-mount connections in order to have a larger installation space for the camera electronics.
 CS-mount is the prevailing standard for monitoring cameras.
-The flange focal length for C-mount is 17.5 mm.
+The exact flange focal length for C-mount is 17.526 mm (= 0.6900").

 Flange back & back focal distance